timbertson/rules_dhall/README.md

 This repo contains rules for using [Dhall](https://dhall-lang.org) in [bazel](https://bazel.build/) builds.

-It started as some improvements for [rules_dhall][original], but ended up becoming a full rewrite with many more features.
+It started as some improvements for [rules_dhall][original], but ended up becoming a full rewrite.
+Its features include:

-rules_dhall fetches arbitrary releases of dhall from github (you specify the dhall version in your WORKSPACE file).

-It supports sharing dhall libraries, as well as generating other files (text, json, yaml, etc) from dhall sources.
+ - support for arbitrary dhall versions (specified in WORKSPACE file)
+ - generating text / JSON / YAML from dhall
+ - generating dhall from JSON / YAML (with optional schema)
+ - utility target for running ad-hoc commands (shell, format, etc)
+ - support for sharing dhall libraries (in efficient binary form)
+ - ability to inject dhall (bazel) dependencies (no need to write dhall remote imports if you have a bazel repository)

 To use it, you need to add the repository and then call `setup_dhall` with the version of dhall you wish to use: